mattconsto/keyboard/README.md

 ## Building

-You need Windows 7 or earlier, 100% display scaling and Microsoft Keyboard Layout Creator 1.4 installed in order to build this.
-You cannot use Windows 8 or later, any display scaling will break the program.
-You can use a Windows 7 virtual machine to compile.
+You need lcuk and Microsoft Keyboard Layout Creator 1.4 installed in order to build this.
+It's not a very reliable bit of software.

-## Bug fixes

-* All diacritics moved to AltGr, meaning you can now use ` in source games to open the console.

-## Bugs

-* Problem with Breve/Inverted Breve and Alphanumeric Circles, both removed until I can fix the problem.